pchen2145/kubespray/README.md

 ```
 ![terraform-prompt](./images/terraform-prompt.jpg)

-6. Once Terraform has successfully created the infrastructure, you should see an output containing some valuable information about the resources you've created
+6. Once Terraform has successfully created your infrastructure, you should see an output containing some valuable information about the resources you've created

 ![terraform-output](./images/terraform-output.jpg)